Mood

 I've heard that soft bipolar and bipolar II is just the flavor of the month.

-The idea is part of the concept of the mood spectrum, which has represented leading expert opinion since the early twentieth century, so we are not talking flavor of the month.
-The people spouting flavor of the month tend to be antipsychiatrists, who think every effort to be smart about our diagnosis is just a drug industry plot to medicate us for an illness we don't have.
-The irony is that many of us are already being medicated for an illness we don't have.
-If various attempts on antidepressants have failed, you need to consider the possibility of a bipolar diagnosis.
-Even if you fail to meet the full diagnostic criteria for bipolar, you may need to be treated as if you have bipolar.
+Soft bipolar, along with bipolar II, is part of the concept of the mood spectrum, which has represented leading expert opinion since the early twentieth century, so we are not talking flavor of the month.
+The people who ridicule bipolar II as a fad diagnosis tend to believe the drug industry is trying to make money medicating us for an illness we don't have.
+The irony is that many of us are already being medicated for an illness we don't have - namely depression.

 What are the symptoms of schizoaffective disorder?